Simplify your stack and build anything. Or everything.

 And / Or Logic

-In addition to defining simple queries, you can join multiple queries together using simple AND / OR logic.
-Let's take the above Post collection for example and write a more complex query using AND / OR:
+In addition to defining simple queries, you can join multiple queries together using AND / OR logic.
+These can be nested as deeply as you need to create complex queries.

 1